 In essence, a sump is another aquarium attached to the main one.
 They are usually placed in the cabinet underneath but can even be placed above a tank and run “upstream.”
 Multiple tanks can be attached to one centralized sump, and that method is popular with local fish stores for keeping lots of fish in lots of tanks but only have to water change the sump to water change them all.

-Sumps add water volume to an aquarium but they are most commonly used to house filtration.
+Sumps add water volume to an aquarium but they are most commonly used to house filtration equipment.
 They don’t have to be glass and can be made from fetching acrylic or any container that holds water and is fish safe.
 Sumps are most commonly used on saltwater aquariums, but they are suitable for a freshwater aquarium sump setup too.

 To connect a sump to your main tank it will need to be drilled, or have an overflow box fitted.
-Sumps work via gravity so water is pumped into the main tank from the sump via a return pipe.
+Sumps work via gravity so water is pumped into the main display tank from the sump via a return pipe and aquarium sump pump.
 Water circulates around the tank and fills it to the point where it overflows down a drainpipe, and back to the sump.